Introduction to PostgreSQL max connections

 Explanation:

-- In the above statement, we use the max_connection command with the size of the connection, as shown in the statement.
+- In the above statement, we use the max_connection command with the connection size, as shown in the statement.

-- Outline of the above statement or we can say the final output of illustrated by using the following snapshot.
+- Outline of the above statement, or the final output illustrated by using the following snapshot.

 Output:

-In the above snapshot, we show max_connactions size is 100, and this is, by default, the size of a database connection.
+In the above snapshot, we show max_connactions size is 100, which is, by default, the size of a database connection.
 The below snapshot shows the modified max_connection size of the database as follows.

 Output:

-We already saw that increasing max connection size is not the right way, so a better way we can increase the size of the shared buffer by using the abovementioned path of the postgresql.conf file.
-Let’s try to see how we can increase the shared buffer size by using the following statement.
+We already saw that increasing the max connection size is not the right way, so a better way we can increase the size of the shared buffer by using the abovementioned path of the postgresql.conf file.
+Let’s see how we can improve the shared buffer size using the following statement.

 Code: